void-linux/void-packages/Manual.md

 Don't worry if anything is not clear as it should be.
 The reserved `variables` and `functions` will be explained later.
 This `template` file should be created in a directory matching `$pkgname`, i.e: `xbps-packages/srcpkgs/foo/template`.

+If everything went fine after running

+    $ xbps-src build-pkg

-If everything went fine after running `xbps-src build-pkg` a binary package called `foo-1.0_1.<arch>.xbps` will be generated in the local repository:
+a binary package named `foo-1.0_1.<arch>.xbps` will be generated in the local repository `<masterdir>/host/binpkgs`.
-`<masterdir>/host/binpkgs`.

 ### Subpackages